ndthang0000/nguyen-duc-thang/src/problem6/Readme.md

 - Caching: Redis (for caching scoreboard data).
 Special attention to the type data ```sorted sets``` of Redis.
 Furthermore, Redis is also used to Adapter for multiple Socket instances to ensure exact connection between client and server because it can be scalable when have high traffic
 - Logging: Winston
 ## Architecture
-We create system microservice includes Score Service and Socket Service, Redis, RabbitMQ, MongoDB
+We create a microservice system includes Score Service and Socket Service, Redis, RabbitMQ, MongoDB
   - Score Service: handle action change score from directly user and perform action relevant data in Redis and Mongo
   - Socket Service: create connect with end user by socket.io library.
 Take responsibility live update leader board real time when occur changes top 10
   - Redis: Store leader board with ```sorted sets```.
 Store distributed connection of socket info for multiple instances of Socket Service
   - RabbitMQ: transfer message update leader board from Score Service to Socket Service when occur changes
   - MongoDB: Store User, Action, History...

-*Detail: view image .png in the same folder*
+*Detail: view image live-board.drawio.png in the same folder*

 ## Key Design Decisions
 - In-Memory Storage: ```sorted set``` of Redis was chosen for its speed in handling frequent read/write operations, critical for real-time score updates and leaderboard queries.